cAttte/captionbot.js/README.md

 <img src="http://www.aridzoneafforestation.org/wp-content/uploads/2018/01/europeslostf.jpg" width="300" >

 (as we can see in the last two captions, Captionbot is not very good at counting :P)

+# Disclaimer

+This wrapper was not made by Microsoft.
+All image processing is made by Azure's Captionbot.
+This package only facilitates the process of retrieving the captions.